jaygoldman/harmony-app/docs/mobile-auth.md

 #### 2. Connect with Code (Mobile)
 **Endpoint:** `POST /api/mobile/connect`

 **Description:** Mobile app calls this with the scanned/entered code to establish connection.
-Returns user info and a session token for the mobile app.
+Returns user info alongside the access token and refresh token pair needed for ongoing API access.

 **Headers:**
 ```http